Destaq/destaq.github.io/_posts/2020-06-30-github-student-developer-pack-guide.md

 1. Go to the GSDP page [here](https://education.github.com/discount_requests/new).
 2. You will see a form, which needs to be filled out for a successful application.
 The form fields are intuitive, but I'll go through them below so you can get an idea of what needs to be written and what to put if you're having any trouble.
-- **What best describes your academic status?**<br>You are a student, so student is the applicable radio button here
+- **What best describes your academic status?**<br>You are a student, so student is the applicable radio button here.
 - **What e-mail address do you use for school?**<br>You should already have your primary email show up, however, if you have a school email address you should add that as it will increase your chance of success.
 - **What is the name of your school?**<br>Type in your full school name.
 You may see it there, in which case all you have to do is select it.
 If not (which happened to me and is caused by having a smaller school) simply type out the full name anyway, but note that you may be asked to provide more information.
 - **Academic proof**<br>You need to prove that you are a student.
 You can do so in one of the following ways (note that documents *must* be dated):